Publisher John Calder, champion of edgy authors, dies at 91

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

+Calder also ran unsuccessfully for Parliament, campaigned against nuclear weapons, organized a music and opera festival at his Scottish mansion and ran Calder Books, an idiosyncratic London book store.

+Calder Publications was sold after his retirement to Alma Books, which said Calder had published 1,500 books, including works by 18 Nobel Prize winners.

-Gallenzi called Calder “a towering figure in the fight against censorship and the dissemination of international literature and culture in the U.K.”
+Gallenzi said Calder was “a towering figure in the fight against censorship and the dissemination of international literature and culture in the U.K.”

+“His influence — as a publisher, as an author, as an intellectual and as a beacon for an entire generation of readers and writers — cannot be underestimated,” Gallenzi said.

+Calder is survived by his third wife, Sheila Colvin, and by two daughters from previous marriages.